dharanish-git/Problem-Solving-BlueScope/README.md

 # Problem-Solving

 This repository contains my **daily problem-solving practice** focused mainly on **Java**, **Data Structures & Algorithms (DSA)**, and **core programming concepts**.
-It serves as a learning log and reference for improving logical thinking, coding efficiency, and problem-solving skills.

 ---

 ## Purpose of This Repository
 - Practice **DSA and core Java problems**
 - Strengthen **problem-solving and logical thinking**
-- Prepare for **technical interviews**
-- Maintain consistency through **daily coding**
 - Explore both **basic and intermediate Java concepts**

 ---